CHARACTERISTICS of the Different Types of Fixed Bridge for Electric Guitar Les Paul (Tone-o-matic), Telecaster, and Automatic Tuning.

 How to Setting Intonation Vintage Telecaster Bridge?

-To adjust intonation on a Telecaster with a Vintage Bridge, we can tune only the 1st, 6th and 4th strings (image below left).
+To set intonation on a Telecaster with a Vintage Bridge, we can tune only the 1st, 6th and 4th strings (image below left).
 Or we can also compensate the intonation of both strings of the same saddle, with which all the strings would have a very slight deviation.

 The typical flange of the classic Telecaster bridge, can be annoying for some guitarists.
 This flange was originally used to hold the famous Ashtray that covered the bridge.
-It was called an ashtray because most guitarists removed it, and it ended up being used as an ashtray.

 The normal thing in the Telecaster models is that the strings are introduced from behind the guitar.
 But we can find models that do it from the back of the bridge.